tcsawyer/tcsawyer.github.io/cv.md

 # Papers Presented

+## Threads Organized

+“The Craft of Self.”
+Sewanee Medieval Colloquium.
+April 2024.
+Sewanee, TN.

+## Sessions Organized

+“Analog Medievalisms.”
+Congress of the New Chaucer Society.
+July 2026.
+Freiburg, Germany.

+“Interloping Latinities.”
+Congress of the New Chaucer Society.
+July 2026.
+Freiburg, Germany.

+With Angela Weisl, sponsored by the International Society for the Study of Medievalism.
+“Knights on the Table: Medievalism in Board Games.”
+International Congress on Medieval Studies.
+May 2025.
+Kalamazoo, MI.

-(Session Organizer) with Zachary Hines.
+With Zachary Hines.
 “Postmedieval Collections and Compilations.”
 Congress of the New Chaucer Society.
 July 2024.
 Pasadena, CA.

+“Reading Medieval Miscellanies.”
+International Medieval Congress.
+July 2020.
+Leeds, U.K. Cancelled.

+## Papers Presented

+Discussant.
+“Designing Medieval Games: A Roundtable.”
+International Congress on Medieval Studies.
+May 2025.
+Kalamazoo, MI.

+“Unauthoring Interpretation through Manuscript Production Units.”
+MLA Annual Convention.
+Panel: Unauthoring Middle English Studies.
+January 2025.
+New Orleans, LA.

 “Heaven’s Currency: Prayer, Debt, and Value in _Purgatorio_ and the _House of Fame_.”
 Congress of the New Chaucer Society.
 Panel: Debt and Indebtedness I: Indebted Communities.
 July 2024.
 Pasadena, CA.

 “Speculative Medievalisms in _A Memory Called Empire_.”
 International Congress on Medieval Studies.
 Panel: Science Fiction Medievalisms (3): Complex Readings.
 May 2025.
 Kalamazoo, MI.

-(Sub-theme Organizer) “The Craft of Self.”
-Sewanee Medieval Colloquium.
-April 2024.
-Sewanee, TN.

 “Plagiarism and Personhood in Michael of Cornwall’s _Invectives_ against Henry of Avranches.”
 Sewanee Medieval Colloquium.
 Panel: Community Identity in Literature.